-Our cash, cash equivalents including restricted cash as of December 31, 2022 were \$87.1 million compared to \$84.4 million as of December 31, 2021.
-Our positive cash flow (including restricted cash) from operating activities was approximately \$10.8 million in the year ended December 31, 2022.
-In the years ended December 31, 2021 and 2020 we had positive cash flow from operating activities of \$18.9 million and \$43.2 million (including \$53.6 million received from Comtech in connection with our settlement agreement), respectively.
+Our cash, cash equivalents including restricted cash as of December 31, 2023 were \$104.8 million compared to \$87.1 million as of December 31, 2022.
+Our positive cash flow (including restricted cash) from operating activities was approximately \$31.9 million in the year ended December 31, 2023.
+In the years ended December 31, 2022 and 2021 we had positive cash flow from operating activities of \$10.8 million and \$18.9 million, respectively.
 If we do not generate sufficient cash from operations in the future, including from our large-scale projects, our cash balance will decline, and the unavailability of cash could have a material adverse effect on our business, operating results and financial condition.

 The delivery of our large-scale projects requires us to invest significant funds in order to obtain bank guarantees and may require us to incur significant expenses before we receive full payment from our customers.
-This applies mainly to the 2015 and 2018 PRONATEL Regional Projects, which has initial contractual values of \$395 million and \$154 million, respectively.
+This applies mainly to the 2015 and 2018 PRONATEL Regional Projects, which has initial contractual values of \$395 million and \$154 million, respectively, with the additional \$17 million for the 2023 expansion of the Amazons project.
 The revenues from these projects are expected to be generated over a period of 14-16 years.
-We have used the advance payments received from PRONATEL as well as internal cash resources in order to finance the PRONATEL Regional Projects, and may need to significantly increase the internal cash resources used for further investment in the PRONATEL Regional Projects.
-We have used surety bonds and our internal resources in order to provide the required bank guarantees for the PRONATEL Regional Projects, which were approximately \$58 million in the aggregate as of December 31, 2022.
+We have used the advance payments received from PRONATEL as well as internal cash resources in order to finance the PRONATEL Regional Projects and may need to significantly increase the internal cash resources used for further investment in the PRONATEL Regional Projects.
+We have used surety bonds and our internal resources in order to provide the required bank guarantees for the PRONATEL Regional Projects, which were approximately \$67.7 million in the aggregate as of December 31, 2023.
 If we fail to obtain the necessary funding or if we fail to obtain such funds on favorable terms, we will not be able to meet our commitments and our cash flow and operational results may be adversely affected.

-If the satellite communications markets fail to grow, our business could be materially harmed.
+If the GEO satellite communications markets fail to grow, our business could be materially harmed.

-Movement towards NGSO satellite constellation networks may reduce the market size for geostationary satellite, or GEO, technology and services.
-It is difficult to predict the rate at which these emerging markets will grow or decline and there is no assurance that we will be able to further expand our penetration into the NGSO market.
-In addition, any significant improvement or increase in the amount of terrestrial capacity which are sought by many companies, particularly with respect to the existing fiber optic cable infrastructure and point-to-point microwave, may cause our fixed networks' customers to shift their transmissions to terrestrial capacity or make it more difficult for us to obtain new customers.
-If fiber optic cable networks or other terrestrial-based high-capacity transmission systems are available to service a particular point, that capacity, when available, is generally less expensive than satellite capacity.
+The movement towards Non-Geostationary Satellite Orbit, or NGSO, satellite constellation networks may reduce the market size for geostationary satellite, or GEO, technology and services.
+It is difficult to predict the rate at which these emerging markets will grow or decline and there is no assurance that we will be able to further expand our penetration into the NGSO (low earth orbits, or LEO, and in medium earth orbits, or MEO) market.
+In addition, any significant improvement or increase in the amount of terrestrial capacity, particularly with respect to the existing fiber optic cable infrastructure and point-topoint microwave, may cause our fixed networks' customers to shift their transmissions to terrestrial capacity or make it more difficult for us to obtain new customers.
+Fiber optic cable networks or other terrestrial-based high-capacity transmission systems, when available, are generally less expensive than satellite capacity.
 As terrestrial-based telecommunications services expand, demand for some fixed satellite-based services may be reduced.